-René Jules Lalique’s glass panels in the Orient Express (1927), interior of the Orient Express with Lalique floral design on Wood walls, Orient Express symbol and Ghost gown.
+René Jules Lalique’s glass panels in the Orient Express (1927), interior of the Orient Express with Lalique floral design on Wood walls, Orient Express logo and Ghost gown.

 There were several movie adaptation.
 My favourite is the one of 1974, starring a fabulous cast (Lauren Bacall, Jean Pierre Cassel, Antony Perkins, Jacqueline Bisset, Sean Connery, Ingrid Bergman…).